MaximaIkazuchi/guess-the-number/README.md

 # Guess the Number
-simple command line game built with java\
+simple cli game written in Java\
 eh, just for learning purpose